St Lawrence College

 Boarding

 There are three boarding houses, two for boys and one for girls, headed by a housemaster or mistress.
 Common rooms have table tennis and pool, and all the dorms are ensuite.
 There’s a mixed boarding house for Years 3 to 8 with an open-plan ground floor that has table football, a kitchen and a circular seating area.
+There’s a really good mix of nationalities, creating a wonderfully cosmopolitan and egalitarian environment.

-Saturday school for all is followed by sport in the afternoon.
 Sixth-formers are allowed into town on Saturday evenings from 7pm to 10pm.
 On Sundays, there are activities for boarders or they can go for sleepovers with a day pupil.
 The school stays open on exeat weekends for overseas pupils, with trips to places like Thorpe Park and Harry Potter World.

 School community